-For winter storage, the batteries must be clean, fully charged and disconnected from any source of electrical drain.
-The battery charger and the controller are both sources of electrical drain.
-Unplug the battery charger DC plug from the vehicle receptacle.
+For winter storage, the batteries must be clean, fully charged and disconnected from any source of electrical drain, such as the battery charger.
+Disconnect the battery charger cable from the vehicle batteries when not charging.

 As with all electric vehicles, the batteries must be checked and recharged as required or at a minimum of 30 day intervals.